amita-shukla/blog-1/content/posts/2021-04-28--understanding-type-subtypes-variance/index.md

 Thus, we can say that it can neither be safe for arrays to be Covariant or Contravariant.
 Confused?
 Wikipedia explains it better:

 > If we wish to avoid type errors, then only the third choice is safe.
-Clearly, not every Animal[] can be treated as if it were a Cat[], since a client reading from the array will expect a Cat, but an Animal[] may contain e.g. a Dog.
+Clearly, not every `Animal[]` can be treated as if it were a `Cat[]`, since a client reading from the array will expect a `Cat`, but an `Animal[]` may contain e.g. a `Dog`.
 So the contravariant rule is not safe.

-> Conversely, a Cat[] cannot be treated as an Animal[].
-It should always be possible to put a Dog into an Animal[].
+> Conversely, a `Cat[]` cannot be treated as an `Animal[]`.
+It should always be possible to put a `Dog` into an `Animal[]`.
 With covariant arrays this cannot be guaranteed to be safe, since the backing store might actually be an array of cats.
 So the covariant rule is also not safe—the array constructor should be invariant.

 ```scala
 val animalarray: Array[Animal] = Array(animal1, animal2)